papr8ka/-lwjgl-basics-wiki/Shaders.md

 This page is a work in progress.

-The full source of our shader utility:
+Below is the full source of our shader utility.
+See the [repo](https://github.com/mattdesl/lwjgl-basics/blob/master/src/mdesl/graphics/glutils/ShaderProgram.java) for a more complete version, which includes better documentation.

 ```java
 /**